grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 </aside>

+> Curseborne is a game about being unapologetic is a game about being unapologetic monsters in a world where being monstrous is the monsters in a world where being monstrous is the least of your worries.

 *Onyx Path's* new urban horror game [Curseborne](https://www.curseborne.com/) has brought me to crisis.
 I'm asking myself questions I don't really want to answer.
 Like: have I become everything I hate?
 Am I an awful grognard?
 Am I *uncool*?

 No, that can't be right.
 It must be those kids at *Onyx Path Publishing* who are wrong.
 Although, now I think about it, surely many of the people working the levers at OP are in my age cohort?
 What is *Onyx Path* but an act of nostalgia itself?
 An attempt to resurrect game lines that died with *White Wolf*.
 And who would've been playing and then later republishing those original games?
 Why, the very same sort of Gen Xers I was playing with in the 90s.